 How Do You Prevent Post Traumatic Stress Disorder?

 Often when someone experiences a traumatic or serious event, they will react to it in a fearful way.
 This behavior is completely normal, particularly right after something like this has just occurred.
 Sufferers often experience feelings of guilt if they are survivors, or may have trouble sleeping or fear that something else bad is going to happen.
 Over time, if these feelings do not subside, there may be a serious underlying problem.

 The key to prevention is to assess and diagnose the problem before it gets too serious.
 Seeking counseling and therapy are lifesavers, and the sooner the person finds help, the better the odds the person will not suffer from PTSD.
 Talking about the event with others and staying connected to fellow survivors can be a great preventative tool.
 In most cases of PTSD, those who deal with it failed to seek or get the help needed in a timely manner, which only makes the symptoms worse.

 How to Manage PTSD?

-For those who are coping with PTSD, there are some things that can be done to keep it under control.
+For those who are coping with PTSD, there are some things that can keep it under control.
 Of course, through treatment and talking about the problem, many can go on with their daily lives.
 Support is the key to managing PTSD.
-This can be achieved through group therapy or one-on-one treatment.
+This can come from group therapy or one-on-one treatment.
 Finding help and strength through others who are also suffering is an excellent tool to help people manage their PTSD.
-Sometimes, people are exposed to movies or other things that are related to the traumatic experience they had in order to be able to readjust, and to understand the difference between fiction and reality.
+Sometimes, professionals expose people to movies or other things similar to their traumatic experience in order to be able to readjust and to understand the difference between fiction and reality.
 This is called exposure therapy.
 There are other methods of psychotherapy also used to treat PTSD and some medications including anti-anxiety drugs.